-Unlike other matched betting calculators our calculator lets you alter the back commission.
+Unlike other matched betting calculators our back lay calculator lets you alter the back commission.
 This is useful if you want to place a back bet at a betting exchange.
-The calculator has a default value of 0% for the back commission so change it accordingly if you need to.
+The calculator has a default value of zero for the back commission so change it accordingly if you need to.

 Matched betting calculator pro tips

-Tip #1 – Always use the matched betting calculator
+Tip #1 – Always use the match betting calculator

-Whether you’re completing a qualifying bet, a free bet, a risk free bet or a price boost make sure you use the odds calculator.
-As you progress with your matched betting and become more experienced, you may feel you can calculate your own stakes.
+As you progress with your no risk matched betting and become more experienced, you may feel you can calculate your own stakes.